bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="leftPosition = -totalWidth." />
 </p>

-Let&apos;s go ahead and do that first.
-I&apos;m going to put in left position equals and then use my tick marks and a negative sign because it&apos;s going to be minus and then total width is going to evaluate to 2,000 pixels.
+<p>Let&apos;s go ahead and do that first.
+I&apos;m going to put in left position
+equals and then use my tick marks and a negative sign because it&apos;s going to be minus and then total width is going to evaluate to 2,000 pixels.
 That&apos;s going to say minus 2,000 pixels right there.
 That puts that into their correct place.
 We&apos;ve got that variable set.
-Now what we need to do is animate both unordered lists.
+Now what we need to do is animate both unordered lists.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 342. example, animating both slide strips (203) ~~~~~~~~~~~~~~~~~~~~~~-->